 NEW, Exclusive T-Shirts!

 Facilities: Parking, Fishing Piers, Toilets, Covered Picnic Areas, Charcoal Pits.

 Open Victoria Day (May) – Oct.
 12.

-Connects to Saint Margaret’s Bay / BLT trail system.
+Connects to the Saint Margaret’s Bay Trail.

 The park is closed, and un-maintained in winter, and the front gate is shut from Oct.13 – May 14.
 In the off-season, you don’t have access to the parking area and must park over 1km away at the main gate.